Which city is cheaper, Valletta or Faro?

 Some specific costs for nightlife related activities in Faro:

-When comparing the travel costs between Faro and Valletta, we can see that Valletta is more expensive.
+When comparing the travel costs between Faro and Valletta, we can see that Faro is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 The summer attracts plenty of travelers to both Faro and Valletta.
 The beaches, snorkeling, and the family-friendly experiences are the main draw to Faro this time of year.
-Valletta attracts visitors year-round for its warm weather and tropical climate.
+Valletta attracts visitors year-round for its warm weather and sunny climate.

 People are often attracted to the plentiful sunshine in Valletta this time of the year.
 In Faro, it's very sunny this time of the year.
 Faro usually receives around the same amount of sunshine as Valletta during summer.
 Faro gets 374 hours of sunny skies, while Valletta receives 365 hours of full sun in the summer.